vstinner/unicode_book/good_practices.rst

    and characters with diacritics.

 These levels should help you to estimate the status of the Unicode support of your project.
-A basic support is enough if all of your users speak the same language or live in close countries.
-A basic Unicode support usually means an excellent support of Western Europe languages.
+Basic support is enough if all of your users speak the same language or live in close countries.
+Basic Unicode support usually means excellent support of Western Europe languages.
 Full Unicode support is required to support Asian languages.

-By default, the :ref:`C <c>`, :ref:`C++ <cpp>` and :ref:`PHP5 <php>` languages have a basic Unicode support.
-For the C and C++ languages, you can have a basic of full Unicode support using a third-party library like :ref:`glib <glib>`, :ref:`Qt <qt>` or :ref:`ICU
+By default, the :ref:`C <c>`, :ref:`C++ <cpp>` and :ref:`PHP5 <php>` languages have basic Unicode support.
+For the C and C++ languages, you can have basic or full Unicode support using a third-party library like :ref:`glib <glib>`, :ref:`Qt <qt>` or :ref:`ICU
 <icu>`.
-With PHP5, you can have a basic Unicode support using "``mb_``" functions.
+With PHP5, you can have basic Unicode support using "``mb_``" functions.

 By default, the :ref:`Python 2 <python2>` language doesn't support Unicode.
 You can have a basic Unicode support if you store text into the ``unicode`` type and take care of input and